xavhl/llm-question-answering/README.md

 ### Future plans

-This prototype is far from perfection, with following features that be further perfected:
+This prototype is far from perfect, with following features that be further refined:

 - Validation and fact grounding
   - Given the stochastic generation by LLM, it is important to ensure that we have extracted and will provide the users near-perfectly precise, thus helpful information